Of The Earth:

 These Cedar Trees are Sacred Beings.
 They are Entities which must be protected, respected and cared for, as they have been by the Eastern Woodlands People; the original Stewards of this land.
 This Cardinal calls for us to sit and pray with these Beings.
 It reminds us to bring Offerings, Prayers and to stand in Reverence, as we should with all of Earth's Creations.

-Title: Reminiscence
+Title: Stillness

 By: Denice Banks